-- 1) The course material and notes has been streamlined, focusing on the most relevant aspects and improving the structure of the notes. - 2) I designed a number of instances for peer instruction and active learning throughout the course.
+1) The course material and notes has been streamlined, focusing on the most relevant aspects and improving the structure of the notes.

+2) I designed a number of instances for peer instruction and active learning throughout the course.

 3) I provided the possibility of using blended learning, through and augmented-reality framework, to better explain the concept of "torque".
+4) We had all the lecture recordings available.